TheSlugInTub/Sulkan/README.md

 whether this is a start system or a regular systems, both of which have seperate vectors and you can call both vectors with a function.
 There's also an ECS state struct you need to create to call the systems.

+# TODO

+- [ ] Make a new descriptor set layout for the lines.
+- [ ] Seperate line rendering, skybox rendering and object rendering in skRenderer_RecordCommandBuffers
+- [ ] Fix error handling